nyl-auster/okcdesign/README.md

 - Enjoy all the foundation goodness in Drupal 7 :  Grid system, components, responsive design, icons etc...
 - A ready-to-use integration of foundation mobile-friendly topbar to Drupal, working out of the box. (just enable the plugin in theme settings)
-- Zero Drupal css : only css needed for administration purposes has been kept.
+- Zero Drupal css : only css needed for administration purposes have been kept.
-- Powerfull theme plugin system : Enabled plugins you need, configure them as needed.
+- Powerfull theme plugin system : Enable only plugins you need and configure them.
 - Place blocks quickly on the grid with optionnal okclayout module : https://github.com/nyl-auster/okclayout

 PHILOSOPHY
 ----------

 OKC Design focuses on make it easy to use foundation tools with Drupal 7, but it's up to the developper to choose which parts of foundation he wants to use.
 It relies heavily on sass, as it is how foundation is built.

-So if you don't know at all foundation, you should at least visit this two pages :
+If you don't know at all foundation, you should at least visit this two pages :
 - learn how to use foundation grid system : http://foundation.zurb.com/docs/components/grid.html
 - overview of default foundation components : http://foundation.zurb.com/docs/components/kitchen_sink.html